Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Methods

 To preserve shallow, intermediate, and deep evolutionary responses, we aggregate the outputs of all KNC stages into the final cascaded representation:

-where \(y^{(k)}\) denotes the output of the \(k\)-th KNC in the cascade.
-Equivalently, this can be viewed as progressively adding all preceding stage responses into the final-stage pathway.
-Such dense aggregation preserves low-order and intermediate-order evolutionary cues while integrating the deepest response produced by the cascaded operator.
+where \(y^{(r)}\) denotes the output of the \(r\)-th KNC in the cascade.
+Equivalently, this can be viewed as progressively adding all preceding-stage responses to the final-stage pathway.
+Such dense aggregation preserves low- and intermediate-order evolutionary cues while integrating the deepest response from the cascaded operator.

-The fused feature is then modulated by the gate branch through element-wise multiplication:
+The gate branch then modulates the fused feature through element-wise multiplication:

 and the final block output is obtained by residual addition: